 - Furthermore, the question arises as to when the self-learning system is actually allowed to learn?
 Permanently in use?
 If so, a commuter's self-driving vehicle could very soon be trained on the peculiarities of the daily route.
 The rest will be "forgotten."
 Or should AI rather only be allowed to learn in service or development?
 What are limitations depending on the application domain?

 AI for the test

-On the other hand, another thought naturally tempts us testers.
-Namely, to use the unlimited possibilities of artificial intelligence for software testing itself.
-There are also interesting developments in this area.
+On the other hand, we testers are naturally tempted by another idea, namely to use the unlimited possibilities of artificial intelligence for software testing itself.
+There are interesting developments in this area as well.
 One area of application that stands out is performance testing.
-Depending on the input data, the AI can detect abnormalities in the system behavior and the system load.
-These observations could be used to guide the system closer and closer to the load limit or beyond.
+Here, the AI can detect anomalies in system behavior and system load depending on the input data.
+These observations could be used to move the system closer and closer to the load limit or beyond.

 Finding similarities and commonalities can be applied in many other fields.
 For error messages, test specifications, log files of the test object, the generation of test data based on data format descriptions or test sequences based on code analysis.
 Another exciting topic is the use of an AI as a test oracle.
-Here, another question arises.
-Can't an AI that serves as a test oracle also be used as a system to be tested at the same time?
-And can it even do better than the original?
-In addition, the question of limits also arises immediately: What decisions can and do we want to leave to an AI?
+Here, another question arises: can't an AI that serves as a test oracle also be used as a system to be tested at the same time?
+And can it do it even better than the original?
+In addition, the question of limits also arises immediately: which decisions can and do we want to leave to an AI?
 Some people are reminded of the trolley problem.
 This is already unsolvable for humans, or at least usually difficult to justify.
 If a fatal accident is unavoidable and one can still influence the outcome, who may live and who must die?

 These and other thoughts are an introduction to this highly interesting topic.
-It is just economically very interesting will and still have many exciting years ahead.
+It is very interesting, especially economically, and will have many exciting years ahead of it.

 The article was published in the 01/2020 issue of German Testing Magazin.